Documentation

 ⚑ Full Auto Mode

-The agent runs the full assessment autonomously β€” executing tools, analysing results, deciding the next step β€” until the final report is written.
-Best for experienced users who want results quickly.
+The agent runs the full investigation on its own β€” executing tools, reading the output, deciding the next step β€” until the report is written.
+Best when you want results without approving each step.
+You can still interrupt at any point.

 Interrupting a session